hmatyschok/luabsd/README.md

     local err, record = db:get(key, 0)

 and so on.
-A timeout may implemented as follows:
+A callout may implemented as follows:

     local expired = false